-In the event that a CSEDW provider is found to be out of compliance with program requirements via a complaint or grievance filed against the provider, the following will occur: During the first identified episode for the provider, the ASO will complete technical assistance with the provider in an attempt to bring them back to compliance.
-If the provider continues to remain out of compliance after the ASO completes technical assistance, the provider will be placed on a Corrective Action Plan.
-The provider will have thirty (30) days to provide the ASO with its detailed Corrective Action Plan outlining the steps they intend to take to remediate the deficiencies.
-In addition, the ASO will conduct a follow-up review within six (6) months of the deficiencies being identified to ensure the Corrective Action Plan has been implemented and followed accordingly.
-If the provider continues to remain non-compliant after technical assistance and a Corrective Action Plan, then further action will be taken up to and including holding of payments and disenrollment as a waiver provider until they are determined compliant.
+The following will occur if a CSEDW provider is found to be out of compliance with program requirements: During the first identified episode for the provider, the ASO will complete technical assistance with the provider in an attempt to bring them back to compliance.
+If the provider continues to remain out of compliance after the ASO completes technical assistance, the provider will be placed on a Plan of Correction.
+The provider will have thirty (30) days to provide the ASO with its detailed Plan of Correction outlining the steps they intend to take to remediate the deficiencies.
+In addition, the ASO will conduct a follow-up review within six (6) months of the deficiencies being identified to ensure the Plan of Correction has been implemented and followed accordingly.
+If the provider continues to remain non-compliant after technical assistance and a Plan of Correction, then further action will be taken up to and including holding of payments and disenrollment as a waiver provider until they are determined compliant.
 The ASO reports this type of information to BMS as part of the monthly Quality Meetings for CSEDW; additional meetings can be scheduled if an issue needs addressed prior to the monthly meeting.